InfosecRD/LightshotScraper/README.md

 - You're about to go down into the internet's deepest underbelly of strangeness.
 Words cannot describe it.
 You've been warned.
 - I'm not responsible if you get yourself in trouble because you did something stupid with this.
 Don't be stupid™.
 - Probably very unsuitable to those under 18, and those who are easily offended.
-- CALIFORNIA PROP 65 WARNING
+- CALIFORNIA PROP 65 WARNING:
     THIS BASH SCRIPT COULD HYPOTHETICALLY CAUSE YOUR CPU TO EMIT ZERO OR MORE UNITS OF ELECTROMAGNETIC RADIATION THAT MIGHT OR MIGHT NOT AFFECT YOUR LIFETIME CHANCES OF GETTING CANCER.